- Is it expensive?

 Q. If I think my pet has come to the end and I would like it to pass away at home, can this be arranged?

 A. Allowing a pet to pass away peacefully at home is something we feel very passionate about.
-This can be arranged according to your wishes and we can also help with cremation services.
+When possible, we can try to arrange euthanasia at home for our own registered clients.